-This Section is responsible for the analysis of all financial aspects of utility company applications, including requested approvals for rate increases, mergers, debt and equity issuances, transfers of assets, purchased power and gas adjustor revisions, ACC authorized Systems Improvements Benefits filings, and applications for Certificates of Convenience & Necessities "CC&Ns".
+This Section is responsible for the analysis of all financial aspects of utility company applications, including requested approvals for rate increases, mergers, debt and equity issuances, transfers of assets, purchased power and gas adjustor revisions, ACC authorized Systems Improvements Benefits filings, and applications for Certificates of Convenience & Necessity "CC&N".
 The analysts prepare staff reports and written testimony, including financial schedules and spreadsheets, and testify in administrative hearings regarding their findings, conclusions and recommendations.

-During FY 2013-14, the Section analyzed numerous large rate-related cases, as well as a number of small water company rate cases.
+During FY 2014-15, the Section analyzed numerous large rate-related cases, as well as a number of small water company rate cases.
 Staff's responsibilities in analyzing a rate application include conducting a regulatory audit and developing recommendations that address various accounting issues, reasonableness of expenses, cost of capital, overall revenue requirement, rate design and, ultimately the proposed rates.

-Telecom & Energy Section
+Policy & Programs Section

-The Telecom and Energy Section analyzes economic and policy issues pertaining to the Commission's regulation of investor-owned utilities and rural electric and gas cooperatives.
+The Policy and Programs Section analyzes economic and policy issues pertaining to the Commission's regulation of investorowned electric and gas utilities and rural electric and gas cooperatives.
 The section also analyzes and implements telecommunications policies adopted by the Commission.
 The staff uses a variety of computer models, quantitative techniques and qualitative methods in its utility evaluations and research.
 Recommendations are presented to the Commissioners through staff reports, sworn testimony, memorandums and recommended orders.

-The section is also responsible for analyzing and preparing Staff recommendations for the majority of electric tariff filings, special contracts, natural gas tariff filings, renewable energy programs, demand-side management programs, rulemakings, telecommunications tariff filings, proposed tariff revisions and competitive telecommunication interconnection agreements.
-The section also processes applications for Certificates of Convenience & Necessities "CC&Ns" for competitive telecommunications firms.
+The section is also responsible for analyzing and preparing Staff recommendations for the majority of electric tariff filings, special contracts, natural gas tariff filings, renewable energy programs, demand-side management programs, rulemakings, telecommunications tariff filings, proposed tariff revisions and competitive telecommunication inter-connection agreements.
+The section also processes applications for Certificates of Convenience & Necessity "CC&N" for competitive telecommunications firms.